kaseypocius/MUMT618-DREV/docs/how.md

 <h2> How? </h2>

 A stereo audio input is summed down to a mono signal, which is then fed into the 4 all pass filters.
 These act to reproduce early reflections, which are then fed into the reverb tank.
 Within the tank the audio is fed into 4 more allpass filters, here with added delay lines and low pass filters placed in a feedback loop.
 The strength of the feedback and cutoff of the low pass filters will determine the length of the resulting tail.
-Some distortion may be added to the final feedback path, allowing for the decay to exeed 1 is desired without excessive clipping, and can help reproduce some of the charateristics found in early hardware digital reverbs, where the would be some signal saturation at the amplifier chips.
+2 of the 4 allpass filters are modulated by LFOs, to add some pitch variation and to avoid the build up of clear tones in the tank.
+Some distortion may be added to the final feedback path, allowing for the decay to exceed 1 is desired without excessive clipping, and can help reproduce some of the characteristics found in early hardware digital reverbs, where the would be some signal saturation at the amplifier chips.

 <h2> Why Use My Patches?</h2>
-The DRev algorithm is computationally effecient and easily controlled while still capable of a wide variety of sonic characterics.
-I can also be easily expanded and modified into a new reverberator if the user wishes to explore new models of reverberation, by expanding the size of the tank, adding a second tank or further output diffusion etc.
+The DRev algorithm is computationally efficient and easily controlled while still capable of a wide variety of sonic characteristics.
+I can also be easily expanded and modified into a new reverberator if the user wishes to explore new models of reverberation, by expanding the size of the tank, adding a second tank or further output diffusion etc. More LFOs could be added, with more variation in shape and frequency as desired.

 <h2> A closer look at the code </h2>